AmulyaVeldandi/AuDRA-Rad/docs/DEPLOYMENT.md

-﻿# AuDRA-Rad Deployment Guide
+# AuDRA-Rad Deployment Guide

-Use this runbook to stand up AuDRA-Rad on Amazon EKS with NVIDIA NIM inference services.
+Use this runbook to deploy AuDRA-Rad on cloud platforms (AWS, Azure, GCP) or locally with Docker.
 Follow the sections in order and capture screenshots for status reports (add them under `assets/screenshots/`).

 ---